PolymerLabs/news-docs/docs/using.md

 ## Step 3: Add your html files and images

 News articles are regular HTML files, and should be valid.
-These files are served directly for indexing by search bots - see the Case Study for more information.

 Article content must be in an element with a `.content` class:
 ```